-- 8. The new blue corridor highway can pass behind the mountains (Vlora river valley) and connect Vlora, Borsh, Saranda for an easy and quick access which would also relieve coastal roads from traffic pressures.
+8. The new blue corridor highway can pass behind the mountains (Vlora river valley) and connect Vlora, Borsh, Saranda for an easy and quick access which would also relieve coastal roads from traffic pressures.
 Connection from Borsh to Tepelena and Gjirokastra can be further improved to shorten the travelling time for visitors and local communities.
-A regional airport can also be implemented in Saranda for direct international travelling, perhaps in cooperation with the existing Corfu airport, improving also the sea transport. - 9.
-The mountain regions and inland can serve as an economic support area for backing up and feeding coastal region with all necessary agricultural productions, labor force and services.
-Cultivation of local and bio products, combined with traditional culinary and local customscultures will increase the chances for the diversification of touristic menus.
-These steps need to be followed by a capacity-building program to train the local population, and credit schemes to in-line entrepreneurships. encourage professional schools Establishing agriculture and tourism can help build such capacities.
+A regional airport can also be implemented in Saranda for direct international travelling, perhaps in cooperation with the existing Corfu airport, improving also the sea transport.

+9. The mountain regions and inland can serve as an economic support area for backing up and feeding coastal region with all necessary agricultural productions, labor force and services.
+Cultivation of local and bio products, combined with traditional culinary and local customscultures will increase the chances for Fig2 / panoramic view of Ksamil Bay source / PhD international workshop students the diversification of touristic menus.
+These steps need to be followed by a capacity-building program to train the local population, and credit schemes to in-line entrepreneurships. encourage professional schools Establishing of agriculture and tourism can help build such capacities.
 Seasonal cultural, sport and conference events can enrich "vacuum" seasons and keep busy the area all year long.
 Planning events like these is essential for the success of the development of tourism